alyakin314/alyakin314.github.io/index.md

 1. artificial intelligence, and why might neural networks have some already,
 2. human intelligence, and why I might not have any still.

-Most of my recent work has been on Large Language Models (LLMs), after they became cool My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.
+Most of my recent work has been on Large Language Models (LLMs), after they became cool.
+My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.

 **P.S.**